racedisparityaudit/style-guide/a-z.md

 * the UK’s ethnic minorities include White ethnic minorities
 * it highlights particular groups while others are omitted – for example, it includes Black and Asian people but not people of a Mixed ethnicity

-### Bedroom standard

-This is the the number of bedrooms needed to avoid undesirable sharing (based on the age, sex and relationship of household members).

-For example, each married or cohabiting couple is allowed a bedroom, as is an individual aged 21 or over and each pair of adolescents or children of the same sex.
-The bedroom standard is described in detail in the 2015/16 [English Housing Survey Headline Report](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/595785/2015-16_EHS_Headline_Report.pdf) (PDF).

 ### Broad ethnic groups

 Where the results of a sample survey are only available for broad ethnic groups, the following caveat can be useful in ‘Things you need to know’: